 Whisky and Reputation in China

 The drink is fast becoming a strong indicator of status in country pre-occupied with social standing and ‘face’, that is appearance and reputation.
-‘Face’ is an important concept to understand for any business expanding into China, the Chinese prioritize their status and how they communicate this amoungst friends and family.
+‘Face’ is an important concept to understand for any business expanding into China, the Chinese prioritize their status and how they communicate this amongst friends and family.
 The branding of Whisky labels is effectively tapping into this Chinese attitude.
-Rather than just purchasing the drink by the glass the label on the bottle is the real indicator of wealth and prestige, in China bottles will be centre stage on tables which are often lit to emphasize this.
+Rather than just purchasing the drink by the glass the label on the bottle is the real indicator of wealth and prestige, in China bottles will be center stage on tables which are often lit to emphasize this.

 Whisky brands represent International Quality !